-- The Sustainable Communities Overview and Scrutiny Panel to conduct pre-decision scrutiny on the scope of any reviews to parking levies. - An Air Quality Officer to be appointed to help to implement the Air Quality Action Plan and provide expertise across the council.
-This will be appointed from existing resources, such as the diesel surcharge. - The task group supports the use of Local Implementation Plan funding to deliver the Air Quality Action Plan. - Better use should be made of section 106 monies to support air quality measures. - That the Environmental Health team conduct a review of the impact of emissions from bonfires held in private gardens and on construction sites with a view to tighter restrictions, excluding cultural events. - The task group supports the rollout of electric charging points across the borough, including utilising additional funding where available. - Ensure that air quality measures are embedded in the Local Plan and that Council adopts the Draft Air Quality Supplementary Planning Guidance for Merton. - In recognition for Merton's work to coordinate a South London wide construction emission initiative, Merton should award certificates recognising good practice to developers that comply with the council's standard. - The Environmental Health team to provide training for colleagues in planning team and Councillors on the planning committee on air quality issues, so that informed decisions on planning applications can be made where there is an air quality component.
+- 5.1 In 2017, Merton convened a cross-party group specifically charged to review air quality in the borough, with a view to considering current action and improvements the Council should implement.
+This Air Quality Task Group heard from a number of experts and worked closely with the Environmental Health Pollution Team Manager. - 5.2 The final report of the Air Quality Task Group was presented to the Sustainable Communities' Overview and Scrutiny Panel in February 2018. - 5.3 The recommendations of the Air Quality Task Group being: - The task group supports the use of Local Implementation Plan funding to deliver the Air Quality Action Plan. - Better use should be made of section 106 monies to support air quality measures. - That the Environmental Health team conduct a review of the impact of emissions from bonfires held in private gardens and on construction sites with a view to tighter restrictions, excluding cultural events. - The task group supports the rollout of electric charging points across the borough, including utilising additional funding where available. - Ensure that air quality measures are embedded in the Local Plan and that Council adopts the Draft Air Quality Supplementary Planning Guidance for Merton. - In recognition of Merton's work to coordinate a South London wide construction emission initiative, Merton should award certificates recognising good practice to developers that comply with the council's standard. - The Environmental Health team to provide training for colleagues in planning team and Councillors on the planning committee on air quality issues, so that informed decisions on planning applications can be made where there is an air quality component. - 5.4 In response to the recommendations the Council drafted a new Air Quality Action Plan 2018 -2023 which incorporated many of the task groups recommendations.